gowelle/sku-generator/SECURITY.md

 ## Best Practices

-When using this package:
+When using the SKU Generator package:

-- Always use the latest version
+- **Always use the latest version** - v1.2.x or higher includes audit trail and compliance features
-- Keep your Laravel installation up to date
+- **Keep your Laravel installation up to date** - The package supports Laravel 10, 11, and 12
-- Follow Laravel's security best practices
-- Use proper access controls around SKU generation
+- **Configure audit trail retention** - Use the `retention_days` setting to manage SKU history storage
+- **Enable user/IP tracking** - Configure `track_user_id`, `track_ip_address`, and `track_user_agent` in the package config for compliance
+- **Control SKU regeneration access** - Restrict access to the `sku:regenerate` Artisan command to authorized administrators only
-- Monitor SKU generation logs for unusual patterns
+- **Monitor audit logs** - Regularly review the `sku_history` table for unusual SKU generation patterns
+- **Follow Laravel's security best practices** - Keep dependencies updated, validate inputs, and use proper access controls
+- **Implement proper authorization** - Use Laravel's authorization gates/policies to control who can trigger SKU regeneration
+- **Monitor event dispatches** - The package dispatches events that you can listen to for custom logging or alerting

+## Security Features

+Starting with v1.2.0, the package includes comprehensive audit trail and compliance features:

+- **Complete SKU History Tracking** - All SKU creations, updates, and regenerations are logged with timestamps
+- **Optional User Tracking** - Track which user triggered each SKU change (requires `track_user_id` configuration)
+- **IP Address Logging** - Optionally log the IP address of the client making SKU generation requests
+- **User-Agent Tracking** - Optionally capture the user agent for additional audit context
+- **Event Dispatching** - Custom events are dispatched for SKU operations, enabling external monitoring and alerting
+- **Data Retention Policies** - Configure how long history records are retained for compliance with data retention laws

+These features support compliance requirements such as SOC 2, GDPR, and other regulatory standards requiring audit trails.

 ## Disclosure Policy